TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 Hence, both roots are always non-negative ($P_{\Delta}>0$, since $u>0$) and the numerical solution will not display any oscillations, irrespective of the value of $P_{\Delta}$.

 Precautions should be taken so that the numerical diffusion will not dominate the physical one, that is, $\kappa_a < \kappa$.
-Otherwise, the first order upwind scheme is then considered to be too dissipative.
+Otherwise, the first order upwind scheme is considered to be too dissipative.
 In practice, this means mesh refinement if desired.

 Let us recall the above example with $u = 1$ m/s, $\kappa = 0.025$ m$^2$/s and $\Delta x = 0.1$ m, implying $P_{\Delta} = 4$.
 Hence, the amount of numerical diffusion equals
 $\kappa_a = 0.5 \times 1 \times 0.1 = 0.05$ m$^2$/s which is twice larger than the physical one.
 The numerical solution is depicted below which shows that it is rather inaccurate.